brucefan1983/CUDA-Programming/README.md

 Source codes for my CUDA programming book

 ## About the book
-  * To be published by the end of 2019.
+  * To be published by in 2020.
   * The language for the book is Chinese.
   * Covers from Kepler to Volta.
   * Based on CUDA 10.1.